How to Get Your Items Through Customs

 Do You Have to be Present for Items to Pass Customs?

 Again, the answer to this question depends widely on which country you’re moving to.
-Many countries will let you move your belongings unaccompanied, whereas some like to connect you to your freight by having you there to collect them or at least prove they are yours.
+If you're using a courier service to ship personal effects, a customs form, as well as customs guidance will be provided.
+Many countries will let you move your belongings unaccompanied whereas some countries like to connect you to your freight by having you there to collect them or at least prove they are yours.

 For example, in Australia, your possessions will need to be labelled as ‘Unaccompanied Personal Effects’, which as the name suggests, can indeed be passed through customs unaccompanied and collected by a friend, family, or even by the home removals company.